-Like the local Burja wind that reaches speeds of 200km/hr, Vipava Valley blew us away.
-It was a region we almost missed, but one that proved to be an unforgettable destination with incredible food and wine experiences set in an idyllic picture perfect setting.
+Like the local Burja wind that reaches speeds of 200 km/hr, Vipava Valley blew us away.
+It was a region we almost missed, but one that proved to be an unforgettable destination with incredible food and wine experiences set in an idyllic, picture-perfect setting.

-Incredible Food Experiences in Vipava Valley (Vipavska Dolina)
+Incredible Food Experiences In Vipava Valley (Vipavska Dolina)

 Our meal that afternoon was a perfect reflection of his farm-to-table values and the region’s flavours.
-Home baked walnut and olive bread, herb cheese, wind-dried prsut (prosciutto, unique to the area) and a traditional frittata to start.
+Home-baked walnut and olive bread, herb cheese, wind-dried prsut (prosciutto, unique to the area) and a traditional frittata to start.

 Followed by a plate of farm-raised pork, homegrown potatoes, and green peas, and a delicious cake baked fresh by Davorin’s daughter.
-The meal was simple, but made with an abundance of flavour and oozing with local aromas
+The meal was simple but made with an abundance of flavour and oozing with local aromas

 Every course was perfectly paired with local Zelen, Pinela, and Klarnica wines straight from Davorin’s cellar, which we had the pleasure of exploring during our visit.
 There, in a candlelit setting, we sampled a few varieties of reserve wines from the late 2000s while listening to Davorin’s tales of harsh winters and Burja winds that play a huge role in the winemaking craft in this region.